 During your studies: what to look forward to

 Basic knowledge about resources is key.
-Following a four-semester foundation course, you engage with the extraction of mineral resources, from their processing and the production of building materials and ceramics to tunnel construction.
+Following a 4-semester foundation course, you engage with the extraction of mineral resources, from their processing and the production of building materials and ceramics to tunnel construction.

 Following your studies: what to expect